serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Try a `dev` package

-If you're reading about a feature that doesn't seem to work, check whether you're reading the docs for the `master` branch or the `dev` branch -- most Serilog repositories are configured to use the `dev` branch by default.
+If you're reading about a feature that doesn't seem to work, check whether you're reading the docs for the `main` branch or the `dev` branch -- most Serilog repositories are configured to use the `dev` branch by default.
 If you see something interesting only described by the `dev` branch documentation, you'll have to reference a `dev`-versioned package.
 The repository automatically generates a new `dev` package whenever code-related changes are merged.

 ### Are you really using this sink?